Review of Animal Control Ordinances

 Will this problem be addressed humanely?

-Katherine asked 3 months ago
+Katherine asked about 1 year ago

 Yes!
 No animals will be harmed during, before or after this process ends.